 Recipes for no-bake cookies show up around the time of the Great Depression and that makes sense.
-It’s a little like my chocolate wacky cake recipe (also inspired during the times of the depression), because ingredients were harder to come by, people had to get creative in the kitchen.
-Also, they didn’t have air conditioners in every home like they do today and so I imagine they were also looking for ways to feed people without heating up the kitchen.
+It’s a little like my chocolate wacky cake recipe (also inspired during the times of the depression) because ingredients were harder to come by and people had to get creative in the kitchen.

+You can use either old fashioned oats or quick-cook oats to make vegan no-bake chocolate oatmeal cookies.
+I prefer quick cook oats (otherwise known as instant oats) because they create a very soft texture to the cookie.
+The old fashioned oats are a bit more firm and create a chewier cookie.
 However, if you prefer using old fashioned oats, you could run them through the food processor for a second or two before adding them to the chocolate batter.
 Or you can add them to the saucepan while the chocolate is still hot.
 Place a lid on it and allow it to sit for a few minutes to help soften the firmer oats.

 It’s a good idea to keep no-bake cookies refrigerated so they stay fresh, especially in hot summer months.
 Besides, keeping them chilled in the fridge creates a little more crunch to the crust of the cookie thanks to the firming up of the coconut oil.

 You can even freeze these vegan no-bake peanut butter cookies and we do that all the time.
 Simply make up a batch and once you’ve placed them on a sheet of waxed paper to firm up, transfer that tray to the freezer.
 Once the cookies have frozen, transfer them to a freezer bag.
 They can be stored in the freezer for up to two months.